tiprankstipranks

 If we are unable to accurately predict customer demand or if customers cancel their orders on short notice, we may hold excess or obsolete inventory, which would reduce gross margins.
 Conversely, insufficient inventory would result in lost revenue opportunities and potentially a loss in market share and damaged customer relationships.

 Customers can generally cancel or defer purchase orders on short notice without incurring a significant penalty.
 As a result, we cannot accurately predict what or how many products such customers will need in the future.
 Anticipating demand is difficult because our customers face unpredictable demand for their own products and are increasingly focused on cash preservation and tighter inventory management.
 Orders are placed with our suppliers based on forecasts of customer demand and, in some instances, we may establish buffer inventories to accommodate anticipated demand.
 Our forecasts of customer demand are based on multiple assumptions, each of which may introduce errors into the estimates.
-If we overestimate customer demand, we may allocate resources to the purchase of material or manufactured products that we may not be able to sell when we expect to, if at all.
-As a result, we would hold excess or obsolete inventory, which would reduce gross margin and adversely affect financial results.
+If we overestimate customer demand, we may allocate resources to the purchase of material or manufactured products that we may not be able to sell when expected, if at all.
+As a result, we may hold excess or obsolete inventory, which would reduce gross margin and adversely affect financial results.
 Conversely, if we underestimate customer demand or if insufficient manufacturing capacity is available, we would miss revenue opportunities and potentially lose market share and damage our customer relationships.
-In addition, any future significant cancellations or deferrals of product orders or the return of previously sold products could materially and adversely affect profit margins, increase product obsolescence and restrict our ability to fund our operations.
+In addition, any future significant cancellations or deferrals of product orders or the return of previously sold products could materially and adversely affect gross margins, increase product obsolescence charges and restrict our ability to fund our operations.

 Sales & Marketing1 | 2.0%